bitcoin/bips/bip-0139/wallet_potential_usage.md

 # BIP-0139 Wallet Support Annex

-This file maps each surveyed wallet to the fields of the [BIP-0139](../bip-0139.md) backup format it could fill from the data it already holds.
+This file maps each surveyed wallet to the fields of the [BIP-0139](../bip-0139.md) metadata export format it could fill from the data it already holds.
 It is informational and forms no part of the specification.

     ✓   the wallet could fill the field